Battle of Manado: van den Berg's Group

-On 4 on February, the group at Kaweng fought off a Japanese attack that killed three of their soldiers, for the unconfirmed loss of 37 Japanese troops.
-Meanwhile, van den Berg's group - amounting to just 1 brigade - continues to maintain itself in Lembean mountains for the time being and carried out demolition works.
-The group also continued to gather any soldier in an attempt to carry out a large-scale raid on Langoan Airfield or Tondano.
+On 4 February, the group at Kaweng fought off a Japanese attack that killed three of their soldiers, for the unconfirmed loss of 37 Japanese troops.
+Meanwhile, van den Berg's group - amounting to just 1 brigade - continued to maintain itself in the Lembean mountains and carried out demolition works.
+The group also continued to gather soldiers with the objective of carrying out a large-scale raid on Langoan Airfield or Tondano.

 Before this endeavor could be conducted, 60-80 Japanese troops – aided by the local population – encircled van den Berg's base just southwest of Kasar on 17 February.
-Realizing that a daylight outbreak could not be successful, the group attempted to escape from the barracks at night.
+Realizing that a daylight breakout could not be successful, the group attempted to escape from the barracks at night.
 One by one, and under cover of darkness, soldiers from the group left the barracks, with Capt. van den Berg being the last person to leave.
 Despite the success of the escape, the involvement of the local population on the Japanese side meant that the situation for the group was becoming more untenable.

 By 20 February, leaving the sick and elderly behind, the group moved to the mouth of Kali Rakar, where they began the trek south along the coast using wooden boats.
 After rowing for 14 hours, the brigade reached Pasir Poetih (Pasir Putih), ca. 80 km south of Kali Rakar.
-A local fisherman quickly notified their presence to the Japanese, who swiftly surrounded the coast.
+A local fisherman quickly notified the Japanese of their presence, who swiftly surrounded the coast.
 The group managed to flee once more, but was captured on 22 February, a day after they had come ashore.
 Admiring their persistent resistance and heroic stand, the Japanese War Council in Langoan spared Van den Berg's group from execution.
 After the war, van den Berg was made Knight Commander of the Militaire Williams-Orde, 4th Class.